Health benefits of tea and the power of subtraction

 The valuable materials for harvest are the stems and diminutive leaves.
 Farmworkers cut the bunch of stems at the base, leaving the roots in place to grow a new broom in the next season.

 After harvest, stem and leaf are immediately transported to a nearby processing facility where the material is first chopped into very small pieces.
 The next step is to direct the chopped material to one of two critical procedures.

 Green or red bush teas: the oxidation difference

-Oxidation of chopped plant material is an enzymatic process that radically changes the character of finished bush tea.
+Oxidation of chopped plant material is a reactive, enzymatic process that radically changes the character of finished bush tea.

-Hence, green bush tea is biochemically very similar to fresh-harvested material.
+Unoxidized teas are called “green” because many of the plant compounds present in the fresh-harvested material are preserved in the finished tea.
 This is important because many of the supposed health-promoting compounds such as antioxidants and vitamin C are preserved in relatively high concentrations in green bush teas.

 Here the chopped material is mechanically bruised in order to release and to mix phytonutrients and oxidation enzymes that occur naturally within the stem and leaf.

 Soon after bruising, plant material is laid out in long heaps to oxidize in the sun.
 It is during the oxidation phase of tea production—what bush tea makers call “the sweat“—where the plant material turns brick red and the natural sweetness from plant starches is captured in the tea.